Complete IRS & State Tax Levy Guide to Resolving Levies

 The IRS has the legal authority to seize homes.
 It is a rare situation where the IRS will seize a primary residence and the agency explores other collection actions before going the route of taking your home.

 Assets Exempt from IRS Tax Levies

-Although the IRS can seize many of your assets as part of the levy process, some assets are exempt from seizure.
+Although the IRS can seize your assets as part of the levy process, some assets are exempt from seizure.
 These include: